What happens when we test DeltaNet on diverse nonlinear relationships?

 | RLS | 0.030 | 0.031 | 0.031 |

 Linear attention compresses a growing history $K_t, V_t$ (size $2td$) into a fixed state $S_t$ (size $d^2$).
-What information is lost?
+For our setup (t=1000, d=64): original 128,000 scalars compressed to 4,096 — a 3.2% compression ratio (96.8% reduction).
+We quantify information loss using mutual information.

 | Relationship | MI(K,V) | DeltaNet Retention | RLS Retention |